Halloween Safety Tips for Your Dog

 Dog in Halloween Costume

 On the big night, keep your dog indoors.
 Dogs have an instinct to protect their home and family from strangers – and Halloween means no shortage of strangers approaching the house!
-To prevent your pet from fleeing the backyard, even if it’s fenced, please bring your dog inside for the evening.
+To prevent your dog from fleeing the backyard, even if it’s fenced, we recommend you bring your dog inside for the evening.

 Reassure your dog and keep them restrained.
 Halloween can be confusing for dogs.
 Humans understand the reasons behind a parade of strangers in costumes, loud doorbell rings, and yells of “Trick or treat!”, but our pets do not.
-Reassure your pup by acting normally.
+Reassure your dog by acting normally.
 Avoid extra attention or over-reassurance, which may convince them something is wrong.
-And if your pet is nervous or overexcited from the frequent visitors, it’s best to keep them in a separate room away from the front door to prevent aggression or escapes.
+And if your dog is nervous or overexcited from the frequent visitors, it’s best to keep them in a separate room away from the front door to prevent anxiety, aggression, or escapes.

 Protect your dog from your decorations.
 Glowing Jack-o’-lanterns scream “Halloween,” but lit candles and wagging dog tails aren’t a great mix.
 To prevent potential danger for your pet and your home from your agitated or excited pup, put your candle decorations out of your pet’s reach or use battery-powered candles instead.